truenas/charts/library/ix-dev/charts/pihole/README.md

-# Pihole
+# Pi-hole

-DNS and Ad-filtering for your network.
+[Pi-hole](https://pi-hole.net/) is a black hole for Internet advertisements